Dust: missing from water supply forecasting models

 October 31, 2023

-Environmental Research Letters has published a study highlighting dust as a variable critical to adapt snowmelt and water supply forecasting models in drought-plagued western United States.
+A study in Environmental Research Letters highlights dust as a variable critical to adapt snowmelt and water supply forecasting models in drought-plagued western states.

 University of Utah snow researcher McKenzie Skiles observes, “The current models are based upon statistical relationships that assume the future is going to be like the past.
 And I think we know now that we can’t rely on that assumption.”

-Dust “accelerated Wasatch snowmelt by 17 days during the 2022 snowmelt season.”
-Recent findings confirm “numerous studies conducted from 2010 to 2018 in the Colorado Rockies.
-In the San Juan Mountains, dusty gusts from the Colorado Plateau accelerated snowmelt by 3–5 weeks and were correlated with snowmelt forecasting errors.”
+The findings confirm numerous studies conducted between 2010 and 2018 in the Colorado Rockies.
+In the San Juan Mountains, dusty gusts from the Colorado Plateau “accelerated snowmelt by 3–5 weeks and were correlated with snowmelt forecasting errors.”

 Unaffiliated with the University of Utah study, the CBRFC is also “testing a more dynamic physical model that relies on additional inputs, such as solar radiation, wind, humidity, and dust on snow, to better simulate the real-time variability in observed snow conditions,” reports Kara West of Eos Science News.